haiiqball/Food-Detector/README.md

 3. Logitech C270 HD Webcam
 4. Wifi Adapter

+## Dataset
+Dataset is been collected from Internet

+## Dataset Annotation
+Dataset are being annotate using [Roboflow](https://roboflow.com/) with 3 classes; rice,fried chicken and egg

 ## Create a new environment with Python Version 3.8
 $ conda create -n myenv python=3.8